js-401n15-eoc/lab-12/REPORT.md

 ## OAuth Provider Name: Auth0

-### Research Conducted By: Shubham Majumdar an Earl Jay Caoile
+### Research Conducted By: Shubham Majumdar and Earl Jay Caoile

 ### Overall Score and Comments
 #### Score (Out of 10): 8